stonejournal/github.io/historiccontext.md

 [8] “Quarry Methods,” *Stone* 1, No. 5 (September 1888), 114.

+[9] Detroit Publishing Co., Republic Marble Quarry near Knoxville, Tenn., ca. 1903.
+Photograph. https://www.loc.gov/item/2016803208/.

-[9]“Stone-Quarry Investigations,” *Stone* 38, No. 7 (July 1917), 363.
+[10]"Stone-Quarry Investigations," *Stone* 38, No. 7 (July 1917), 363.

-[10] Gillian Burke and Peter Richardson, “The Profits of Death: A Comparative Study of Miners’ Phthisis in Cornwall and the Transvaal, 1876-1918,” *Journal of Southern African Studies* 4, No. 2 (1978), 151.
+[11] Gillian Burke and Peter Richardson, “The Profits of Death: A Comparative Study of Miners’ Phthisis in Cornwall and the Transvaal, 1876-1918,” *Journal of Southern African Studies* 4, No. 2 (1978), 151.

-[11] Paul-André Rosental, *Silicosis: A World History* (Baltimore, Maryland: Johns Hopkins University Press, 2017), 48.
+[12] Paul-André Rosental, *Silicosis: A World History* (Baltimore, Maryland: Johns Hopkins University Press, 2017), 48.

-[12]Sebastian Haumann, "Ubiquitous Mining: The Spatial Patterns of Limestone Quarrying in Late Nineteenth Century Rhineland." *RCC Perspectives*, No. 10, Mining in Central Europe: Perspectives from Environmental History (2012), 59.
+[13] Sebastian Haumann, "Ubiquitous Mining: The Spatial Patterns of Limestone Quarrying in Late Nineteenth Century Rhineland." *RCC Perspectives*, No. 10, Mining in Central Europe: Perspectives from Environmental History (2012), 59.

-[13] Michael Austin, "Carving Out a Sense of Place: The Making of the Marble Valley and the Marble City of Vermont," (PhD diss., University of New Hampshire, 2002), 106.
+[14] Michael Austin, "Carving Out a Sense of Place: The Making of the Marble Valley and the Marble City of Vermont," (PhD diss., University of New Hampshire, 2002), 106.

+[15] "First Aid in the Quarry," American National Red Cross photograph collection, 1920.
+Photograph. https://www.loc.gov/item/2017673320/.